 You can easily get there by use of the metro (lines 6 & 9), and if you are at Eiffel Tower, you can just get the ferry and cross the river.

 10. Champ de Mars

-Originally, the park was a fruit and vegetables farm before a military school was erected nearby.
-This was fitting since the site was once an ancient Roman Army drilling grounds known as Campus Martius.
+Originally, the park was a fruit and vegetable farm before a military school was erected nearby.
+This was fitting since the site was once an ancient Roman Army drilling ground known as Campus Martius.
 It is from “Martius” that the Champ de Mars gets its name.

 It is now utilized for leisure, military parades, parties, and cultural events throughout the year.
 Huge live music performances are held here in the summer months.

 The Champ de Mars is a great place for kids to hang out and have fun and a great place to take a breath after a hard day of exploring Paris.